Return times distribution for Markov towers with decay of correlations

 The Stein equation

 for the Stein operator in (\ref{steinoperator}), has a solution $f$ for each $\mu_0$-integrable $h\in\f$ (see~\cite{BC1}).
 The solution $f$ is unique except for $f(0)$, which can be chosen arbitrarily.
-Moreover $f$ can be computed recursively from the Steinequation, namely~\cite{BC1}:
+Moreover $f$ can be computed recursively from the Stein equation, namely~\cite{BC1}:

 In particular, if $h:\mathbb{N}_0\rightarrow\mathbb{R}$ is bounded then so is the associated Stein solution $f$.

 \begin{proposition}~\cite{BC1} A probability measure $\mu$ on $(\mathbb{N}_0,\B_{\mathbb{N}_0})$ is Poisson (with parameter $t$) if and only if